blinker-iot/blinker-py/README.md

 # blinker-py
 Blinker python library for hardware.
-Works with Raspberry Pi, linux windows.
+Works with Raspberry Pi, linux, windows.

 # What's Blinker
 [Blinker](https://blinker-iot.com/) is a platform with iOS and Android apps to control embedded hardware like Arduino.
 You can easily build graphic interfaces for all your projects by simply dragging and dropping widgets.